marmotz/Dumper/README.md

 }
 ```

-In most of the cases you don't need AtoumBundle in your production environment.
+In most of the cases you don't need Dumper in your production environment.

 ```json
 {